 Eddie Lenneghan must have been a most persuasive man.
 The motorway was moved to save the fairy tree.
 And the sacred hawthorn is still visible to motorists on the Highway.
 I am proud to live in a country where this has happened.

-Even to this day Irish people are very reluctant to interfere or harm a hawthorn or “Fairy Tree” Hawthorns are a common, wild shrub that grow in hedgerows all over Ireland.
+Even to this day, Irish people are very reluctant to interfere or harm a hawthorn or “Fairy Tree” Hawthorns are a common, wild shrub that grows in hedgerows all over Ireland.
 They are also known as whitethorn due to their display of tiny white flowers every summer.